-This happens when the inner and outer layers of the retina become...
+This happens when the inner and outer layers of the retina become separated.
+With...
 (Source: excerpt from Aging and Your Eyes -- Age Page -- Health Information: NIA)

 Separation of the inner layers of the retina (neural retina) from the pigment epithelium.
 Retinal detachment occurs more commonly in men than in women, in eyes with degenerative myopia, in aging and in aphakia.
 It may occur after an uncomplicated cataract extraction, but it is seen more often if vitreous humor has been lost during surgery.
 (Dorland, 27th ed; Newell, Ophthalmology: Principles and Concepts, 7th ed, p310-12).

 Visual impairment resulting from the retina becoming separated from the choroid in the back of the eye; treated by photocoagulation